 The Principles

 The Public Engagement principles serve as a guiding light for people who shape the dialogue between research and society.
-How do we want to approach citizens, what goal are we pursuing, and how can we ensure that researchers open up to this dialogue in the future?
+How do we want to approach citizens, what goal are we pursuing, and how can we get researchers to open up to dialogue with interested people?
 The Public Engagement principles provide answers to these questions.
+Through its definition, guiding values and principles of Public Engagement, it unites the community of Public Engagement practitioners in Germany.

 What is Public Engagement?